skramm/sudoku_cpp/README.md

 The "steps" can be either removing a candidate in a cell, that has a set of candidates, or assigning a value to a cell.
 The latter is done automatically when there is only one candidate left.

-Two logging levels are available:
+Three logging levels are available:
 * With `-l` or `-l1`, only the steps where a value is assigned to a cell are printed
 * With `-l2`, all the steps are printed
 * With `-l3`, the algorithm used is printed